 - RACE DAY - September 7: Duxbury Beach Parking Lot, 5:15-6:35am.
 The registration tent will close at 6:25am.

 Refunds will be given IF we have a waitlist in place to fill any cancellations.
 IF the race is not sold out and no waitlist is available, NO refunds are given.
-A 50% refund will be offered through August 31; no refunds will be given on or after September 1.
 If you register on Active.com, you may transfer your registration to another person at no charge up to and including September 10 by accessing your registration through Active.
 No transfers or changes permitted after September 10.
 No refund insurance will be offered this year and Duxbury Beach Triathlon does not partner or affiliate with any company providing refund insurance.